SakibAhmedShuva/GE-FOS-NEXT/docs/document-parity/PDF_ASSET_CONFIGURATION.md

 FOS_PO_INCLUDE_SIGNATURE=true
 ```

 Leave it unset/false if purchase orders should not carry a signature.
+If PO documents need a fixed authorized signatory, set `FOS_PO_SIGNATURE_STORAGE_KEY`; it is used as the PO global fallback before `FOS_SIGNATURE_STORAGE_KEY`.

 ## Asset migration command